cameraui/docs/admin/workers.md

     - pluginHost
 ```

-The code can only be used once, and only for the first start: the worker exchanges it for its own credentials and reconnects by itself afterwards.
-How the snippet reaches the worker depends on the installation, see the next sections.
+Only the first start needs the code.
+How the snippet reaches the worker depends on the installation:

 ## Set up the worker machine

 ### Worker in Docker

-A worker runs from the same image as the server, just started in worker mode.
+A worker runs from the same image as the server.
 Save this as `docker-compose.worker.yml` on the second machine, with your master's address and the pairing code from above:

 ```yaml
 name: cameraui-worker